 Introductory course in aesthetics.
 Examines a topic or issue that is of importance to historical or contemporary philosophical aesthetics.
 Topics include the experience of art and the philosophical implications of its creation and reception; the relationship between politics and art; and the cultural impact of various art media, including but not limited to, literature, film and classical representational pieces.
 Depending upon the topic, readings chosen from works by classical and contemporary philosophers, art critics and artists themselves.
-(A-TH)
+(A-TH, RCH, WI)

 *PHIL 235 SOCIAL AND POLITICAL PHILOSOPHY (4 credits)